jbhopkins/bioxtasraw/docs/source/tutorial/s2_multiseries.rst

     intensity for each series.
 Here, each point corresponds to the sum of the total intensity of every profile in the series (for this example data set, each point in the sum of intensity from 40 profiles).
-The series number corresponds to the series number given in the left list of the loading panel.
+The series number corresponds to the series ID given in the list of series in the loading panel.

-    *   Note that these are simply sequential for the series, so they do not necessarily correspond to the series number as defined by <s>.
+    *   Note that series IDs are simply sequential for the series loaded, so they do not necessarily correspond to the series number as defined by <s>.
-        For example, if you'd rearranged the list so that the series with number 0002 was first in the list and 0001 was second, then the first point in this intensity plot would correspond to the series with number 0002.
+        For example, if you'd rearranged the list so that the series with number 0002 was first in the list and 0001 was second, then the first point in this intensity plot would have series ID 1 and correspond to the series with number 0002.
+Or if you'd loaded series 5 to 35, the first point in the plot would be series 5 but have series ID 1.

     |ms_intensity_plot_png|